MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/secure-baseline-aks.md

 #### Subnet to host the ingress resources

-To help route and distribute traffic, Traefik is the ingress controller that is going to fulfil the Kubernetes ingress resources.
+To route and distribute traffic, Traefik is the ingress controller that is going to fulfill the Kubernetes ingress resources.

 #### Subnet to host the cluster nodes